Event Details

 These free eye clinics are offered in partnership with Puerto Rican Association for Human Development (PRAHD) and Project Better Eye-Health Services and Treatment (BEST), and is for people with no insurance or limited vision insurance.
 Trained medical professionals will be in the Community Room providing free vision screening.
 Glasses can be prescribed on site if needed.

 Registration is required, and there is a waiting list for appointments.
-Please call 732-745-5108 x28 and leave a voicemail with your full name and phone number, stating what you are calling about.
+Please call 732-745-5108 x28 and leave a voicemail with your full name and phone number, stating what you are calling about and a good time to call you back.
 Someone will call you back when we have an opening (which may take some time*) to ask you some screening questions before scheduling your appointment. (*We have experienced very high demand for this program and appreciate your patience.)

 Check back for details on upcoming events!
 You can view photos from past events on our Flickr page.